Normal forms and representable functions in Moisil logic: Introduction

 is a Moisil subalgebra of the standard $(n+1)$-valued Moisil algebra, which has the underlying set

 but is not closed under the \L ukasiewicz implication, which may be defined, for any $x$, $y \in [0,1]$, by

 since

-An alternative was devised by C. C. Chang, who introduced in 1958 \cite{Chang1958} the class of {\em MV-algebras}.
-Still, one may forcefully argue that \L ukasiewicz-Moisil algebras may still be considered algebras of logic, albeit for a different one, which is nowadays dubbed {\em Moisil logic}.
+An alternative was devised by C. C. Chang, who introduced in 1958 \cite{Chang1958} the now well-known class of {\em MV-algebras}.
+However, one can argue that \L ukasiewicz-Moisil algebras may still be considered algebras of logic, albeit for a different one, which is nowadays dubbed {\em Moisil logic}.
 A relatively short (but somewhat dated) introduction to \L ukasiewicz-Moisil algebras is \cite{Cig70}, while an exhaustive monograph from the early 1990s is \cite{BFGR}.
 More recent developments may be found in \cite{IL-det,DDILR,DDILG}.

-The inadequacy result presented above raises the question: for an $r \geq 1$, what $r$-ary functions on the standard Moisil algebra are representable by Moisil formulas?
-This is the question that this note aims to answer and that is indeed answered by its main result, Theorem~\ref{nform}.
+The result presented above raises the question: for an $r \geq 1$, which $r$-ary functions on the standard Moisil algebra are representable by Moisil formulas?
+This question is answered by the main result, Theorem~\ref{nform}.
 In proving this theorem, we shall essentially provide a `disjunctive normal form' of sorts for formulas in Moisil logic.
 Using this result, we then study in a concrete way the structure of free Moisil algebras.